 - Refined coconut oil is taste and odor neutral.
 This is a good option if you don’t want everything you eat to taste and smell like coconuts.
 Stick with quality brands that use steam processing.

-Coconut Oil and the Brain: The Bottom Line
+Coconut Oil and the Brain: Take the Next Step

 Coconut oil is a traditional food that has been historically enjoyed by much of the world.